Overview Of Network Penetration Testing

 - Exploitation — Actually carrying out the attempt to exploit

 - Reporting — Delivering, ranking, and prioritizing findings to generate an actionable report, complete with evidence, for the project stakeholders.

-Some network pen testing can be done using automation, but for the best results your testers will use all the same techniques — including manual efforts — to access your network that a highly motivated bad actor might use.
+Some network pen testing can be done using automation, but for the best results, your testers will use all the same techniques — including manual efforts — to access your network that a highly motivated bad actor might use.

 All of RedTeam Security’s network penetration testing comes with free remediation testing at no additional cost, with no time limits, to help guide you in your efforts to effectively remediate any issues uncovered by our pen tests.

-A network penetration test will help you gain valuable insight into the security posture of the in-scope assets and be able to fix them before hackers are able cause serious damage by exploiting them.
+A network penetration test will help you gain valuable insight into the security posture of the in-scope assets and be able to fix them before hackers are able to cause serious damage by exploiting them.

 The overall time it takes to complete a network penetration test depends on the size and complexity of the in-scope network(s).
 That said, most tests take anywhere from one week to four weeks, start to finish.

 We get this question a lot and it’s not easy to answer until some level of scoping has been performed.
 Our scoping process is quick, online and painless.
 But overall, the complexity of the network and its components will ultimately determine its cost.
-For example, when determining the work effort, we take into account things like the number of live IP addresses, etc. Click here to complete our scoping questionnaire, which will help us provide you with the most accurate quote.
+For example, when determining the work effort, we take into account things like the number of live IP addresses, etc.

 We get this question a lot as well.
 Short answer: exploitation and post-exploitation.
 Vulnerability assessments do not involve exploitation while penetration testing goes well beyond a vulnerability assessment and into exploitation and post-exploitation phases.